 What to Do If You Receive Something That Was Sent to the Wrong Address

 It’s common enough to receive your next door neighbor’s mail, but what do you do if you get mail addressed to someone you’ve never heard of?
 First of all, don’t open it.
-Not only is it a crime to open mail that doesn’t belong to you, but some mail carriers may refuse to return packages that have been opened.
+Not only is it illegal to open mail that doesn’t belong to you, but some mail carriers may refuse to return packages that have been opened.
 For the most part, returning a letter or package that doesn’t belong to you is pretty simple.
 Below, we’ve outlined how you should return mail delivered by different retailers and carriers.

 If you receive an item that doesn’t belong to you, the best thing you can do is contact the mail carrier responsible for delivering it.
 Give the carrier the package’s tracking number (they can help you locate it over the phone if you don’t know where to find it) and let them know that the package doesn’t belong to you.
 They should send someone by to pick it up.
 After that, you’ve done your part, and it’s up to the mail carrier (and potentially the buyer) to get the package to the correct location.